Copa del Rey: History

 Because of the dispute regarding the 1902 competition, the statistics regarding the leading winners are also disputed.
 Barcelona have won the Copa 32 times; Athletic Bilbao are in second place, with either 24 or 25 titles, depending on the source.

 Before the formation of La Liga in 1929, the competition was in essence a national championship.
 Teams qualified to enter via their regional leagues.
 Over the years, various formats, including group stages have been used.
 Reserve teams of the professional clubs, who compete in lower divisions of the league pyramid, were permitted to take part until 1990.
 For a number of years, only teams from the Primera División, Segunda A, about 23 teams from the Segunda B and the 17 Tercera División champions (or runners-up if the champion was a reserve team) were invited to enter, giving a total of 83.
-Amended rules for the 2019–20 edition led to the number of entrants increasing to 125, including winners of the regional divisions at the fifth level.
+Amended rules for the 2019–20 edition led to the number of entrants increasing to 125 (later to 126 in 2025), including winners of the regional divisions at the fifth level.

 Since the format overhaul, all rounds are single-leg ties with lower division teams hosting the match and the majority of the top-level clubs entering at the first Round (four teams taking part in the Supercopa de España entering in the third round – last 32), other than the semi-final stage which is played over two legs.
 This is another change introduced in 2019–20, with prior editions involving two legs from the point at which the top-tier clubs entered in the fourth round (last 32).
 Athletic Bilbao particularly embraced the new format, winning a total of 22 single-leg ties to reach the two-legged semi-finals in each of its first five seasons before losing to Osasuna in the 2024–25 Round of 16.
 The final is a one-off game played at a neutral venue, with Seville becoming the regular home.

 The winners qualify for both the following season's Supercopa de España and UEFA Europa League; in the past, the runners-up often played in the Supercopa if the winners had also finished as league champions (although on some earlier occasions in these circumstances, no Supercopa match was played and the double winners were awarded the title by default).
 From the 2019–20 Supercopa de España edition onwards, the previous Copa del Rey runners-up automatically qualify in addition to the winners with four teams taking part in the event.